srpsco/blinkstick-firmware/README.md

 BlinkStick Firmware
 ===================

+This is a fork of the original project made to compensate for a differrent pin configuration of the LED

 BlinkStick is a DIY open source USB RGB LED.
 It's small, the size of a USB flash stick and designed to be easy to assemble.